-May be a couple of tries you will find the suitable position that’s more comfortable for you.
+Maybe a couple of tries you will find a suitable position that’s more comfortable for you.
 Easy right?
 Sometimes you will need specific tools for adjustment.
 You don’t have to worry, the specific mounting tool or wrench will be provided with the saddle.
 All you have to do is tilt and adjust your saddle properly.

 # Find a Good Neutral Position on a Road Bike

 There are other positions for different types of cycling.
-But you have to choose which style and position goes with you best.
+But you have to choose which style and position to go with you best.
 Things you should consider when finding a neutral position on a road bike:

 - The first rule that you should always follow is to keep your shoulders down and away from your ears.

-- Bending your elbows allows yours arms to act like suspension.
+- Bending your elbows allows your arms to act as suspension.
 This will help to absorb impact when you hit a hole or bump on the road.

 - Try to keep a fairly straight line between your hips and your shoulders.
 This will help you to find a neutral position.